anilsemizoglu/dataMCplotMaker/README.md

 dataMCplotMaker
 ===============

-Function to quickly make nice data/MC plots.
+Function to quickly make nice data/MC plots or data plots.
 In addition to formatting, it automatically makes an overflow bin for your data, automatically puts the smallest backgrounds on the bottom, and automatically chooses a reasonable maximum and minimum.

 To run:
   1. Put both .cc and .h files in the same directory